-Apart from the CU-CAS, which is a University's course evaluation system, each semester, students are to do the online course evaluation at the BBA System as well.
+Apart from the University's course evaluation in myCourseville, each semester, students are to do the online course evaluation at the BBA System as well.
 The notification email will be sent to students when the online course evaluation is available.
 The steps below are the evaluation instruction: